Photos / Sounds

 Description

-Bird's Foot Cliffbrake (Pellaea mucronata) Native fern, a.k.a.
+Bird's Foot Cliffbrake (Pellaea mucronata) A.k.a.
 Bird’s-foot Fern.
+Native, xeric-adapted fern that grows on dry, rocky slopes.
+It has wiry stems and small, leathery leaflets.
 Fronds are 20–40 cm long and triangular-oblong in shape.
-Similar looking to Coffee fern but the oblong pinnules are narrower with rolled under margins and the pinnules are “mucronate,” having a small point at the tip.
-Coffee fern pinnules sometimes have margins rolled under and appear narrow like Bird’s-foot fern, but lack the pointed tip.
+Similar looking to Coffee fern but the oblong pinnules are narrower with rolled under margins and the pinnules are “mucronate,” having a small spine at the tip.
+Coffee fern pinnules sometimes have margins rolled under and appear narrow like Bird’s-foot fern, but lack the spine at tip.

 Jepson eFlora https://ucjeps.berkeley.edu/eflora/eflora_display.php?tid=36790